Wednesday, July 25, 2007

 Prince William does not have the chart of a rebel, although with his weak Venus-Uranus opposition, he may wriggle a bit against the sort of marriage expected of him.
 With Aquarius Rising, and Mars in Aries square to his Sun, the Duke of Windsor had a lot more rebellion in him.
 But being so family oriented, and marriage oriented (7th House Sun and Moon), the traditional type of royal marriage may be very painful for William.

 With Neptune Rising in Sag, Jupiter on the Midheaven, and his mother's Venus, we will all come to love William.
 He will be able to live comfortably within the tradition he has grown up in - not necessarily a sin! - and will be very focussed on his wife and family.
-But with Venus conjunct Chiron, there may be a secret heartache of not being free to marry who he wanted, maybe due to pressure, or maybe - Kate - because he got married too young.
+But with Venus conjunct Chiron, there may be a secret heartache of not being free to marry who he wanted.
 At the same time, being so Cancerian, he will really try to make his family work.